 WRITTEN REQUESTS

-All written requests must be turned in to your CSO by TUESDAY at 5PM so they can be shared with the Team and discussed on Thursday.
-The DUI Court Judge will make the final decision about your request.
+All written requests must be turned into your CSO by Tuesday at 5PM so they can be shared with the team and discussed at staffing.
+The Treatment Court Judge will make the final decision about your request.

 SPECIAL REQUESTS